Dental Resolutions to Keep Your Smile Shining Bright

 Good dental health is a marker of good well being – and is vital to confidence.
 The key to protecting your dental health is not to take it for granted.
 As with so many ills prevention is better than cure when it comes to looking after your teeth.

-Here are some New Year’s resolutions to get your teeth into to improve your dental heath and protect yourself from future problems.
+Here are some New Year’s resolutions to get your teeth into to improve your dental health and protect yourself from future problems.

 Brush at least twice daily